Meningococcal Infection

 Meningococcal Infection is caused by the bacteria Neisseria meningitidis.
 The disease is mainly transmitted by droplets via coughing or sneezing or by direct contact through respiratory secretions from infected persons.
 The incubation period varies from 2 – 10 days, commonly 3 – 4 days.
 The clinical picture may be variable.
 It may result in severe illness when the bacteria invade the bloodstream (meningococcaemia) or the membranes that envelop the brain and spinal cord (meningococcal meningitis).

-Meningococcaemia is characterised by sudden onset of fever, intense headache, purpura, shock and even death in severe cases.
-Meningococcal meningitis is characterised by high fever, severe headache, stiff neck followed by drowsiness, vomiting, fear of bright light, or rash; it can cause brain damage or even death.
+Common symptoms of meningococcal meningitis are fever, severe headache, stiff neck, altered mental status, vomiting and fear of bright light; it can cause brain damage or even death.
 The brain damage may lead to intellectual impairment, mental retardation, hearing loss and electrolyte imbalance.
+Symptoms of meningococcaemia can include sudden onset of fever, vomiting, diarrhea, purpura, shock, and even death in severe cases.

-In general, the risk of acquiring meningococcal infection while travelling is low.
+In general, the risk of acquiring meningococcal infection while travelling is low (< 0.1 per 100,000 travellers per month of travel).
 However, the disease incidence is higher in sub-Saharan Africa extending from Senegal to Ethiopia (African meningitis belt), particularly during the dry season (December to June) and hence a higher risk of contracting the disease.
-Moreover, the risk for long-stay travellers living in close contact with the indigenous population is also higher.
+Moreover, travellers attending mass gatherings (e.g. religious pilgrimages like Hajj and Umrah) and long-stay travellers who live in close contact with the indigenous population face a higher risk as well.

 How can you prevent it?